BM25 Search in LLM Systems

 Combining BM25 and Embedding Scores

-Running both retrievers is straightforward — the challenge is score fusion.
+Running both retrievers is straightforward.
+The challenge is score fusion.
 BM25 scores and embedding similarity scores live on different scales, so you can't just add them.
 Here are the three main approaches:

 1. Reciprocal Rank Fusion (RRF)